d3/d3-transition/README.md

 <a name="transition_remove" href="#transition_remove">#</a> <i>transition</i>.<b>remove</b>()

-For each selected element, [removes](https://github.com/d3/d3-selection#selection_remove) the element when the transition ends, as long as the element has no pending transitions.
-If the element has pending transitions, does nothing.
+For each selected element, [removes](https://github.com/d3/d3-selection#selection_remove) the element when the transition ends, as long as the element has no other active or pending transitions.
+If the element has other active or pending transitions, does nothing.

 <a name="transition_tween" href="#transition_tween">#</a> <i>transition</i>.<b>tween</b>(<i>name</i>[, <i>value</i>])